Kulu Eco-Services - Savant Foundry NPC

-The Kulu Eco-Services - Savant Foundry NPC partnership aims to advance sustainable waste management in South Africa by diverting waste from landfills and converting it into valuable resources such as biofuels, biogas and fertilizers.
-To enhance efficiency, Kulu Eco-Services will also develop a digital platform that connects waste generators with sustainable solutions.
+The Kulu Eco-Services - Savant Foundry NPC partnership is advancing sustainable waste management in South Africa by diverting waste from landfills and converting it into valuable resources such as biofuels, biogas and fertilizers.
+To enhance efficiency, Kulu Eco-Services is also developing a digital platform that connects waste generators with sustainable solutions.

 P4G has awarded the partnership with US $378,733 in grant funding.

-The Kulu Eco-Services - Savant Foundry NPC partnership aims to drive sustainability within South Africa's waste management sector.
+The Kulu Eco-Services - Savant Foundry NPC partnership is driving sustainability within South Africa's waste management sector.
 By focusing on complex waste streams and integrating biofuel and biogas production to convert waste into clean energy, it offers innovative solutions that promote sustainability and reduce reliance on traditional waste management methods.

 Kulu has led advancements in waste stream separation for renewable fuel and energy generation, with ongoing intellectual property and patent developments.
 These include efficient dewatering, solid separation and oil reclamation from challenging wastes such as grease trap waste and Fats, Oils, and Grease (FOG) waste; development of solvent extraction facilities tailored for complex waste streams; and integrated biofuel and biogas facilities into the plant configurations.